ParmentierGil/BelgianTides/README.md

-# Create 3 Dashboard Design
+# Belgian Tides
-These are the startfiles for the labo about Dashboard Design.
+A simple web app to check to tides of the North Sea on the Belgian coast.